 Q10, an optimization made by the Cell compiler clashes with the limitation of Java's object model.
 The same problem would not present itself when compiling to C/C++.
 In this specific case though, it could be solved with a more sophisticated analysis of the source code.

-Q12 is a special case: the cause of the bad performance is just a weird problem with string concatenation, that was discovered too late to be fixed in version 0.4.
-C# is also significantly faster for
+Q12 is a special case: the cause of the bad performance is just a weird problem with string concatenation that will be fixed soon.

-But even once that's fixed, the public interface of relational automata will still have to be designed carefully in order to minimize the amount of data that has to be transferred between the hand-written and the generated parts of the codebase.
-Guidelines and examples of how to do so will be published after version 0.5 is out, but in practice that's easier than it sounds.
+In order to maximize performance it's important to carefully design the public interface of relational automata in order to minimize the amount of data that has to be transferred between the hand-written and the generated parts of the codebase.
+Guidelines and examples of how to do so will be published soon, but in practice that's easier than it sounds.
 That's because, even though it can be used to replace an embedded database, Cell is not a database but a fully-featured programming language, and computation that needs to access the data held by the Cell side of the code can, in the vast majority of cases, be done directly in Cell, without involving the host language.
 Most of the time, you'll need to transfer only data that is used for I/O operations, which cannot be done directly in Cell: for example, when such data has to be displayed to the user or sent to another computer or application.
 In those cases, the computational costs or the intrinsic latency of the I/O will typically dwarf the costs of the data conversions.

-The first column shows the results when running the Cell-only program, and are exactly the same numbers we saw previously, the second column shows the result of running the tests in embedded mode, and the last one shows the ratio between the two.
-Again, these results are really bad, but they are not indicative of what performance will be in the next release.
-Updates look much better:
+The first column shows the results when running the Cell-only program, and are exactly the same numbers we saw previously, the second column shows the result of running the tests in embedded mode, and the last one the ratio between the two.
+Not much of a difference.
+Updates are shown here:

 Apart from Q11 the queries that exhibit the worst slowdowns are Q8, Q10, Q12, which is not surprising, since they all do very little work but return a lot of data that needs to be converted.
 Q11 on the other hand is an example of a computation that is unnecessarily split between the Cell and Java sides of the code.
 The overhead almost entirely disappears if it is performed entirely in Cell.